thodoxuan392/stm32-makefile/README.md

 ## Configurate SSH Key-Pair
 You must create ssh-key in your machine, and add public key to remote machine.
 - Private Key will be located at [*Cert*](./Cert) folder.
-- Public Key will be put in Remote Server.
+- Public Key will be put in Remote Server (https://ngrok.com/)

 Create SSHKEY-Pair
 ```